 And armed with a ‘knowledge’ of that kind, there automatically becomes a sense of confidence and enthusiasm for everything you do.
 You don’t have to fake it to make it happen, it just happens anyway.

-These days, YouTube is packed to overflowing with ‘how to’ videos for them to draw their limited knowledge from and I should know because during my chequered past, I’ve even made one of said videos myself (WOW one hundred and sixty two and a half thousand views to date).
+These days, YouTube is packed to overflowing with ‘how to’ videos for them to draw their limited knowledge from and I should know because during my chequered past, I’ve even made one such video myself (WOW one hundred and sixty three and a half thousand views to date).
 But is that really enough to successfully trade on?
 Would you risk all your hard earned, on the knowledge gleaned purely through a three minute YouTube video?